-WI indices were distributed unimodally in the auditory cortex of SI and EB (see SI Fig 5A and 5B).
-Average WI values were positive and close to zero, indicating that the hemodynamic
+123 WI indices were distributed unimodally in the auditory cortex of SI and EB (see SI Fig 5A and response consisted of a combination of a transient and a sustained component in which the

-5B).
-Average WI values were positive and close to zero, indicating that the hemodynamic response consisted of a combination of a transient and a sustained component in which the sustained component was slightly more pronounced (mean SI left hemisphere = .14 [SD (standard deviation) = .13]; mean SI right hemisphere = .13 [SD = .16]; mean EB left hemisphere = .13 [SD = .15]; mean EB right hemisphere = .19 [SD = .20]).
+124 5B).
+Average WI values were positive and close to zero, indicating that the hemodynamic hemisphere = .13 [SD = .15]; mean EB right hemisphere = .19 [SD = .20]).
 There were no group differences in the distribution of WIs in the auditory cortex.
-In the active clusters in the parietal and occipital cortex of EB, the transient component was represented more strongly ($SI \ Fig \ 5C$, mean EB left hemisphere = 0.00 [SD = .39, mean EB right hemisphere = -.21 [SD = .33]).
+In the active clusters in the parietal and occipital cortex of EB, the transient component was represented more strongly (SI Fig 5C, mean EB left hemisphere = 0.00 [SD = .39, mean EB right hemisphere = -.21 [SD = .33]).